dgarroDC/ltb/README.md

 `TG BOT SEND MESSAGE <TEXT or TEXT-VAR> TO <NUMBER or NUMBER-VAR>`

 It takes the message text and the chat id where you want to send it.
 You must use it after you `INIT` the bot.
+If there is a problem delivering the message (network problem, invalid chat id, etc.), `ltb` will set `ERRORCODE` in `1` and `ERRORTEXT` with the error description.

+All `ltb` errors are logged to the *standard error*.

 See the [examples](examples) to learn more on how to use `ltb`.
 If you want to test them, paste your bot's token in [token.ldpl](examples/token.ldpl).